I don’t always post real estate listings, but when I do, I post the house were Leland, Sarah and Laura Palmer lived!

 Charming 1930s home in the heart of Historic Rucker Hill.
 This home features hardwood floors, crown molding, oversized rooms & timeless character.
 A grand entryway leads into circular main floor layout that is warmed with natural light.
 Four bedrooms upstairs surround open staircase & two bedrooms have access to an enclosed sun room.
 Basement has space for a rec room & den.
 The large lot spans two streets.
 Detached two-car garage.
 Close proximity to Rucker Hill Park.
 This is a must see home!

 The asking price is $549,950.
 Not sure if that includes the most creepy ceiling fan in history.
 When a residence featured in Twin Peaks goes on sale, I always hope a fan ends up buying it and turns at least one room into a museum or a shrine.
 This one even has a large basement, which would make a perfect Red Room.
+UPDATE: A group of people actually wants to turn the Palmer house into a Twin Peaks museum and B&B!

 Now let’s compare some of the vibrant promotional photos by the real estate agency to what we see in the show and in the movie.